-It is noted that there is considerable reform work underway.
-Key to delivering on equitable funding to services in rural and remote areas will be the inclusion of rural perspectives at all levels of decision-making this should include as appropriate, rural and remote hospital administrators, Rural Generalists and people from rural and remote communities.
+It is noted that there is considerable reform work under way.
+Key to delivering on equitable funding to services in rural and remote areas will be the inclusion of rural perspectives at all levels of decision-making this should include as appropriate, rural, and remote hospital administrators, Rural Generalists and representation from rural, remote and First Nations communities.